learndeeplearningbymyself/DraftForWriting/LearnFlutter/README.md

 **AnimatedBuilder** or **FutureBuilder**, Flutter executes something for you and then rebuilds a part of the UI, when something is done or changes instead of entire widget tree

 In Flutter we have **Type<T>** - T is the same with **place holder**

+On iOS, Android, you can't write files to any place on the hard drive.
+There are a lot of restriction regarding where you can write data to

+Such a part is defined by both operating systems, that means whenever you delete your app, these operation systems can erase all the data from that path